hassan-akhtar/ListBasedApp/README.md

            public void checkDBforUser();
                   }

    Now suppose you have 3 databases in your application.
 Then each and every implementation for that database needs to define the above 2 methods:

-public class DBMySQL implements LoginAuth{
+        public class DBMySQL implements LoginAuth {
           // Needs to implement both methods
         }
-public class DBOracle implements LoginAuth{
+        public class DBOracle implements LoginAuth {
           // Needs to implement both methods
         }
-public class DBAbc implements LoginAuth{
+       public class DBAbc implements LoginAuth {
           // Needs to implement both methods
        }

      But what if encryptPassword() is not database dependent, and it's the same for each class?
 Then the above would not be a good approach.

         Instead, consider this approach:

             public abstract class LoginAuth{
             public String encryptPassword(String pass){
             // Implement the same default behavior here
             // that is shared by all subclasses.
             }

              // Each subclass needs to provide their own implementation of this only: public abstract void checkDBforUser();
                }

      Now in each child class, we only need to implement one method - the method that is database dependent.

 ------------------------------------------------------------------------------------------------------------------------------------------